Evan Mobley hits late jumper, Cavaliers beat Suns 90-88

 TIP-INS

 Suns: Booker has missed five straight games since reinjuring the groin Dec.
-25 at Denver.
-He missed the three games before that Christmas night game with groin soreness.
-The team expects him to miss several more weeks. … G Cameron Payne didn’t play in the second half due to right foot discomfort. … Bridges played in his 348th consecutive game, the league’s current longest Ironman streak.
+25 at Denver. … G Cameron Payne didn’t play in the second half due to right foot discomfort. … Bridges played in his 348th consecutive game, the league’s current longest Ironman streak.
 He has never missed a game as a pro or at Villanova.

-Cavaliers: Mitchell added 11 assists Monday, meaning he accounted for 99 points — the second most in league history behind Wilt Chamberlain’s 104 in 1962. … Garland took part in the team’s morning shootaround, wearing a protective wrap on his thumb.
-It’s possible he’ll return later this week. … Cleveland is 6-0 in overtime games, already a team record for a season.
-Dating to last season, the Cavs have won their last eight OT games.
+Cavaliers: Mitchell added 11 assists Monday, meaning he accounted for 99 points — the second most in league history behind Wilt Chamberlain’s 104 in 1962. … Reserve G Raul Neto gave the Cavs a lift with a season-high 14 points. … Garland took part in the team’s morning shootaround, wearing a protective wrap on his thumb.
+It’s possible he’ll return later this week.

 UP NEXT